Last update: 9/7/2021

 Travel insurance with COVID-19 coverage to visit Aruba

 It is mandatory to have Aruba Visitors Insurance, which can be purchased here as part of completing your ED card.
 Only residents of Aruba, Bonaire, and Curacao are exempt from purchasing this insurance.

 This insurance includes coverage for hospitalization, intensive care, consultations, COVID-19 testing, and isolation expenses up to a limit of $75,000 USD.
-It costs $30 for travelers age 15 and up and $10 for children who are 14 and under.
+It costs $30 for travelers aged 15 and up and is free for children who are 14 and under.

 Aruba Visitors Insurance is pretty comprehensive, but if you want to supplement it with another insurance policy, Heymondo offers great travel insurance with COVID-19 coverage for an affordable price.

 5% OFF your travel insurance